Matt-A-Bennett/todo-tool/README.md

 Any lines in any .md file (in those directories on the list in dirs_to_search.txt) that take the form of a 'todo list item' will be copied into master_todo.md.
-A 'todo list item' takes the following form:
+A 'todo list item' takes the following form (note the space between the [ ]):

 ```console
 - [ ] <task description here> (deadline: <dd-mm-yy>)